Characterization of distinguished matrices of isolated hypersurface singularities through their spectral numbers: Tubular elliptic root systems and their Coxeter elements

-The structure of irreducible simply-laced elliptic root systems is not difficult for $n\geq 4$.
+The structure of irreducible simply laced elliptic root systems is not difficult for $n\geq 4$.
 The next theorem follows from the classification in \cite{SaK85}.
-It is also proved explicitly in \cite[Theorem 2.37]{AABDP97} (in much greater generality, for irreducible simply-laced extended affine root systems with $\Rad(I)$ of arbitrary rank $>0$) and in \cite[Proposition 5.4]{BaWY18}.
+It is also proved explicitly in \cite[Theorem 2.37]{AABDP97} (in much greater generality, for irreducible simply laced extended affine root systems with $\Rad(I)$ of arbitrary rank $>0$) and in \cite[Proposition 5.4]{BaWY18}.

-\begin{theorem} Let $(H_\Z,I,\Phi)$ be an irreducible simply-laced elliptic root system of rank $n\geq 4$.
+\begin{theorem} Let $(H_\Z,I,\Phi)$ be an irreducible simply laced elliptic root system of rank $n\geq 4$.
 Then there is an isomorphism of lattices with bilinear forms, which extends also as follows to the set of roots,

 Especially $\Phi=\{\delta\in H_\Z\,|\, I(\delta,\delta)=2\}$. \end{theorem}